DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - 💢The request control process provides an organized framework within which users can request modifications, managers can conduct cost/benefit analyses, and developers can prioritize tasks.
     - 💢Change control provides an organized framework within which multiple developers can create and test solutions prior to rolling them out into a production environment.
     - 💢Release control includes acceptance testing to ensure that any alterations to end-user work tasks are understood and functional.
+        - 🔨Release management (found within ITIL) is the process of managing, coordinating, controlling, and making new and changed services available.
+This includes software features being made available to users.
+        - 🔨Deployment management is moving new hardware into production or new software to a live environment.
     - 💢Configuration control ensures that changes to software versions are made in accordance with the change control and configuration management process.
 Updates can be made only from authorized distributions in accordance with those policies.
         - 🎈Versioning: refers to version control used in software configuration management.
 A labeling or numbering system is used to differentiate between different software sets and configurations across multiple machines or at different points in time on a single machine.
 Versioning also helps with rollback procedures when deployment fails.
     - Change management controls provide a process to control, document, track, and audit all system changes.